tehkillerbee/mopidy-tidal/README.md

 ## Login
 Before TIDAL can be accessed from Mopidy, it is necessary to login, using either the OAuth or PKCE flow described below.

-Both methods require visiting an URL to complete the login process.
+Both OAuth and PKCE flow require visiting an URL to complete the login process.
 The URL can be found either:
-1. In the Mopidy logs, as listed below
+* In the Mopidy logs, as listed below
 ```
 journalctl -u mopidy | tail -10
 ...
 Visit link.tidal.com/AAAAA to log in, the code will expire in 300 seconds.
 ```
-2. Displayed in the Mopidy web client as a "dummy" track when the `login_method` is set to `AUTO`
+* Displayed in the Mopidy web client as a "dummy" track when the `login_method` is set to `AUTO`
+* By playing the "dummy" track, a QR code will be displayed and the URL will be read aloud.
-3. Through the auth. webserver `localhost:<login_web_port>` when the `login_web_port` mode is enabled
+* Displayed as a link when accessing the auth. webserver `localhost:<login_web_port>` when PKCE authentication is used.

+### General login tips
+* When the `login_method` is set to BLOCK, all login processes are **blocking** actions, so Mopidy + Web interface will stop loading until you approve the application.
+* When using the `lazy` mode, the login process will not be started until browsing the TIDAL related directories.
+* Session is reloaded automatically when Mopidy is restarted.
+It will be necessary to perform these steps again if the json file is moved/deleted.

 ### OAuth Flow
 When using OAuth authentication mode, you will be prompted to visit an URL to login.